 - From the project picker, select the project for which you want to set the organization policy.

-- Select your constraint from the list on the Organization policies page.
-The Policy details page for that constraint should appear.
+- From the list on the Organization policies page, select your constraint to view the Policy details page for that constraint.

 - To configure the organization policy for this resource, click Manage policy.